-Costa Rican Tour Agencies
+Costa Rican Birding Tours

-Costa Rica Expeditions ★★ ((tel) 2221-6099; www.costaricaexpeditions.com) and Costa Rica Sun Tours ★ ((tel) 866/271-6263 in the U.S. and Canada, or 2296-7757 in Costa Rica; www.crsuntours.com) are well-established companies with very competent and experienced guides who offer a variety of tours to some of the better birding spots in Costa Rica.
+Costa Rica Expeditions (www.costaricaexpeditions.com; [tel] 2221-6099) and Costa Rica Sun Tours ★ (www.crsuntours.com; [tel] 866/271-6263 in the U.S. and Canada, or 2296-7757 in Costa Rica) are well-established companies with very competent and experienced guides who offer a variety of tours to some of the better birding spots in Costa Rica.

 Where to See the Resplendent Quetzal

-Revered by pre-Columbian cultures throughout Central America, the Resplendent Quetzal has been called the most beautiful bird on earth.
-Ancient Aztec and Maya Indians believed that the robin-size quetzal protected them in battle.
-The males of this species have brilliant red breasts; iridescent emerald green heads, backs, and wings; and white tail feathers complemented by a pair of iridescent green tail feathers that are more than .5m (1 3/4 ft.) long.
+Revered by pre-Columbian cultures throughout Central America, the resplendent quetzal has been called the most beautiful bird on earth.
+The ancient Aztecs and Mayans believed the robin-size quetzal protected them in battle.
+The male of the species has a brilliant red breast, an iridescent emerald head, back, and wing; and white tail feathers complemented by a pair of iridescent green feathers that are more than .5m (1[bf]3/4 ft.) long.

-Although for many years Monteverde Cloud Forest was the place to see quetzals, the “crowd forest” that has thronged to visit makes sightings less frequent.
+Although for many years Monteverde Cloud Forest was the premier place to see quetzals, the “crowd forest” that has thronged to visit makes sightings less frequent.
 Other places where you can see quetzals are in the Los Angeles Cloud Forest Reserve near San Ramón, in Tapantí National Wildlife Refuge, and in Chirripó National Park.
 Perhaps the best place to spot a quetzal is at one of the specialized lodges located along the Cerro de la Muerte between San José and San Isidro de El General.